-MFAH members at the Family level and above may deduct 10% from the above prices for one course per student.
+MFAH members at the Family level and above may deduct 10% from the above prices.
 Refer to the top of page 27 for more details.

 Member benefits are nontransferable and may be used only by persons on the member account.